 A3: All students are charged a General Student Fee, which helps cover the costs associated with a variety of benefits provided to students, including technology, libraries, facilities, and athletic events.
 Baylor has determined that 85% of the General Student Fee is reportable on the 1098-T as a qualified education expense.

-Q4: Why does my 2016 1098-T include tuition and fees for the spring 2017 semester, but no scholarships or grants for the same semester?
+Q4: Why does my 2017 1098-T include scholarships for the spring 2017 semester, but no tuition and fees for the same semester?

 A4: The amounts reported on your 1098-T are based on the calendar year in which they are posted to the student account, and as a result, there can be some timing differences that do not necessarily have tax consequences.
-While your December E-Bill may have showed your spring scholarships as Anticipated Aid, most of these amounts did not pay to the student account until January.
+While your December 2016 E-Bill may have showed your spring 2017 scholarships as Anticipated Aid, most of these amounts did not pay to the student account until January 2017.
 Baylor posts financial aid to the student account 10 days before the start of class in accordance with federal regulations.
-This year, that date fell in January 2017.
+Last year, that date fell in January 2017.
+Most spring 2018 scholarships paid to the student account in December 2017.

 Q5: On my 1098-T, the amount in Box 5 is greater than the amount in Box 2, but I know I paid out of pocket for certain expenses during the year.
 What is wrong?